Are you thinking of adopting a Rottweiler as a pet but you are wondering if they are good with kids?

 This is probably one thing that your kids and Rottweiler have in common, they both love actively running up and about and playing.

 Rottweilers need to get plenty of physical exercise to enable them stay healthy and strong.
 This dog breed is a huge one and very energetic as well.
-You need to make sure your Rottie utilises this energy well.
+You need to make sure your Rottie utilizes this energy well.

 Socialize your Rottweiler with other animals